-The nomination period for the 2014 Salish Sea Science Prize is open.
+The nomination period for the 2014 Salish Sea Science Prize is now closed.

-The nomination deadline is February 1, 2014.
+The nomination deadline was February 1, 2014.
 The award will be given in conjunction with the 2014 Salish Sea Ecosystem Conference, to be held April 30 – May 2, 2014.

 The Salish Sea Science prize is given every two years by the SeaDoc Society to highlight the importance of science in providing a foundation for designing a healthy Salish Sea ecosystem.